telerik/winforms-docs/virtualgrid/copy-paste-cut.md

 The copying functionality in __RadVirtualGrid__ is controlled via the __AllowCopy__ property.
 If this property is set to *false* the user would not be able to copy the cell values.

 Copying is a pretty simple operation.
-After cell/row is selected, right click over the data cell/row opens a context menu where the copy option exists.
+After cell/row is selected, right clicking over the data cell/row opens a context menu where the copy option exists.
 After selecting it, you can paste the content anywhere you need (in Notepad or Excel for example).

 __RadVirtualGrid__ introduces __Copying__ event which occurs when the grid has prepared appropriate data formats that represent the copy selection.
 This event is fired once for each supported format: DataFormats.Text, DataFormats.HTML, DataFormats.CommaSeparatedValue.
 You can cancel this event if the data is not allowed to be stored to Clipboard in a specific format, e.g. HTML format: